 Let’s take a look at how these ISO-mandated requirements are categorized, and discuss some tools used to build compliant NFR’s quickly and easily.

 ISO 13485 – Medical Devices –Quality Management Systems – are comprised of NFRs based on:

 - Product Planning

 ISO 14971: 2007 – Medical Devices – Application of Risk Management to Medical Devices – are requirements related to:

 - Risk Analysis Process

 - Risk Management Process

 - Risk Management Report

-Modern Requirements4DevOps offers several tools that assist users with the elicitation, authoring, and management of non-functional requirements.
+But by using cutting-edge tools like Modern Requirements4DevOps, you can assist users with elicitation, authoring, and management of non-functional requirements.